kernel-patches/bpf/tools/bpf/bpftool/Documentation/bpftool-btf.rst

     **format** option can be used to override default (raw) output format.
 Raw (**raw**) or C-syntax (**c**) output formats are supported.
 With C-style formatting, the output is sorted by default.
 Use the **unsorted** option to avoid sorting the output.
+BTF metadata can be displayed with the **meta** option.

     **root_id** option can be used to filter a dump to a single type and all its dependent types.
 It cannot be used with any other types of filtering